amsaren/course_materials/Containers_in_HPC_2025/Slides/Buiding_container_images.md

 # Header example 2

-- Example using "yum" bootsrtap agent and distrubution files from CentOs site:
+- Example using "yum" bootstrap agent and distrubution files from CentOs site:

   ```
   Bootstrap: yum